labrador-kennel/core/docs/tutorials/07-plugins-depending-other-plugins.md

 ### Next Steps

-Next up you should continue to learn more about [Creating your DependencyGraph](/docs/core/how-tos/creating-your-dependency-graph).
+Next up, check out [the available How To articles](/docs/core/how-tos) to learn more about completing specific tasks with Labrador.